jorenberg/angstrom/source/readme.md

 Ångström® is developed by using Sass + Compass + Ruby and build with Node.js® + Grunt & it's modules.

 ### Sass [![Gem Version](https://badge.fury.io/rb/sass.png)](https://rubygems.org/gems/sass)
+**Sass makes CSS fun again**.
+Sass is an extension of CSS, adding nested rules, variables, mixins, selector inheritance, and more.
+It's translated to well-formatted, standard CSS using the command line tool or a web-framework plugin.

+Sass has two syntaxes.
+The new main syntax (as of Sass 3) is known as "SCSS" (for "Sassy CSS"), and is a superset of CSS's syntax.
+This means that every valid CSS stylesheet is valid SCSS as well.
+SCSS files use the extension `.scss`.